Giftbit/Lightrail-API-V2-Docs/apiary-sources/endpoints/transactions-credit.md

         + id (string, required) - {{transaction.id}}  {{transaction.idPurpose}}
         + destination (LightrailTransactionParty, required) - The rail to credit.
 Only `lightrail` rails that refer to a specific Value are supported.
         + amount (number, required) - The amount to credit, > 0.
-        + uses (number, optional) - The number of uses to add.
+        + usesRemaining (number, optional) - The number of usesRemaining to add.
 Defaults to 0.
         + currency (string, required) - {{currency.code}}
         + simulate (boolean, optional) - {{transaction.simulate}}
         + pending (boolean, optional) - {{transaction.pending}}